4. Prevent and mitigate (linkage)

 Action plans for sample products are missing or incomplete.
 Examples of shortcomings may be that they do not target the company’s own actions, do not focus on the most significant risks and/or do not include measures, timeframes and/or responsible persons.

-You shall forward the commitments in the Supplier Code of Conduct and the due diligence process in writing to risk suppliers.
+You shall cascade the commitments in the Supplier Code of Conduct and the due diligence process in writing to risk suppliers.

-For the due diligence process, it is sufficient to communicate that the risk supplier shall work in accordance with the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct.
-This meets our requirements.
+Regarding the due diligence process, it is sufficient that you require risk suppliers to work in line with the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct.
+If you choose to use the European Model Clauses, these contain sufficient provisions.

-Sub-suppliers often have many customers and may supply products and services to multiple industries, so it can be impractical and burdensome to unilaterally impose your own requirements without considering existing or potentially conflicting expectations from other customers.
+Sub-suppliers often have many customers and supply multiple industries.
+It may therefore be impractical to unilaterally apply your own requirements without considering the expectations of other customers or initiatives.

-To address this challenge, you can follow international or industry-specific standards.
-However, it is important to compare these standards with the commitments.
-If there are discrepancies, you should work within the initiative to revise the standards to align with the requirements.
+You can therefore follow international or industry-specific standards.
+However, these should be compared with the commitments.
+In the event of discrepancies, you should work within the initiative to harmonise the standards with the requirements.

 Brands that do not sign codes of conduct

-Some sub-suppliers, especially multinational brands in the footwear and electronics industries, for example, often refuse to sign the codes of conduct of smaller retailers.
+Some sub-suppliers, particularly multinational brand owners in industries such as footwear and electronics, do not sign the codes of conduct of smaller resellers.

-Also in these cases, you should review the brand’s policies in relation to your commitments.
-If there are discrepancies, you may want to consider joining multi-stakeholder initiatives to strengthen your leverage.
+In such cases, you should compare the brand owner’s policies with the commitments.
+In the event of discrepancies, you may consider joining a multi-stakeholder initiative to strengthen your leverage.

 Suggested verifications

-- Instructions for forwarding the commitments and the due diligence process.
+- Instructions for the cascading of the commitments and the due diligence process.

-- Contractual agreements that include the commitments and the due diligence process, for sample products.
+- Contract clauses covering the commitments and the due diligence process, for sample products.

 - Signed codes of conduct, for sample products.

-- If you use a multi-stakeholder initiative’s code of conduct, you shall provide a comparison against the commitments and a description of how you work to revise the code within the initiative, if necessary.
+- If you use a multi-stakeholder initiative’s code of conduct: a comparison of the code of conduct against the commitments and a description of how you work to ensure the initiative revises the code, where necessary.

-- If you sell goods from a brand that does not sign your code of conduct, you must provide a comparison of their code against the commitments and a description of any actions taken to increase your influence.
+- If you sell goods from a brand that does not sign your code of conduct: a comparison of their code of conduct against the commitments and a description of any measures taken to increase your influence.

 - Signed sustainability declarations, for sample products.